Department of Geosciences - Field Trips

 - Qualifications: This trip may include some minor hiking.

-- Meals: You will need to bring money for meals.
+- Meals: You will need to bring money for meals and personal or extra amenities.

-- Weather/Climate: Come prepared for weather.
-You may also want to bring a light jacket as the mine can be chilly.
+- Weather/Climate: Come prepared for varing weather.
+You may also want to bring a light jacket as it can be chilly in select locations and in the evenings.

-- Equipment Needed: Quality walking boots/shoes (no flip flops!), clothing and other your personal items.
+- Equipment Needed: Quality walking boots/shoes (no flip flops or open toed shoes!), clothing and other personal items for overnight travel.
 Notebook and pencil.
 Camera.
 Money for meals.
-A desire to explore the earth and space around you.
+A desire to explore the physical and cultural wonders of New Mexico.

 Examples of Past Trips